How much dose do I get from different imaging procedures?

 Effective dose is the dose quantity that is used to assess risks from diagnostic medical imaging procedures.
 It is typically expressed in millisieverts (mSv).

 Effective dose takes many factors into account, including the sensitivity of different body organs and tissues.

 For example, an ankle x-ray has a different effective dose than a coronary angiogram.

 However, effective dose is not intended to apply to a specific patient.
-The actual risk to a patient might be higher or lower, depending on the size of the patient and the type of procedure.
+It is an estimated risk based on an average person.
+The actual risk to a patient might be higher or lower, depending on the size, gender, or health of the patient as well as the type of procedure.

 Natural background radiation in the United States

 We are always exposed to background radiation.
 It comes from the air, sky, ground and the food we eat.
 It is natural to our environment.

 To put dose from medical imaging in perspective, we compare imaging dose to the time it takes to reach the same dose from natural background radiation.

 Over one year's time, our dose from natural background radiation is approximately 3 mSv.